 To find one of these keepers you need to grow as much seeds as possible, clone them all and flower those clones.

 Only after harvesting each plant you can look for the desired traits and use that clone's donor plant as your future mother.

 How long can a mother plant stay alive ?

 As long as your plants stay healthy you can use them for cloning, there are people who have been cloning the same plant for many years with no problems.

 Most Cannabis plants can say healthy for a long period of time but they are still annual plants and a prolonged indoor grow period could cause environmental stress resulting in auto-flowering and/or hermaphrodism.

-You should growing a new mother plant as soon as you see a chance in consistency and uniformity amongst your clones, when the yields go down or when the clones start growing weak.
+You should start growing a new mother plant as soon as you see a change in consistency and uniformity amongst your clones, when the yields go down or when the clones start growing weak.

 How many clones can a mother plant produce ?